 It's worth casting an eye out to your left across the creek as you climb this hill as you'll see the return section of trail not far away.
 This can come in handy for orientation on the way down.

 About 800 metres from the start, the fence you've had on your right disappears and the main fire trail heads off at ninety degrees to your right.
-Ignore this and follow the trail that goes straight ahead into the trees.
-Follow this track for another 200 metres, as it continues up a small gully, until you see the very obvious single track heading off on your left and going back down the way you've just come up.
+Ignore this and follow the less distinct trail that goes straight ahead into the trees.
+Follow this track for another 200 metres, as it continues up a small gully, until you see the single track heading off on your left and going back down the way you've just come up.
 All up you'll have gained 60-70 metres in height over the 1km ride up.

 Note: For the crrious, the track you're on continues on up the gully up for another couple of hundred metres and then just peters out and dead ends.

 From here, just turn your wheels downhill and enjoy.
 The track has a few small jumps and drops in it which can take you by surprise and about 150 metres down the track divides into an easy and hard(ish) section for a very short distance (these junctions were signed, but on my most recent visit the signs were gone so keep your eyes peeled).
-Where these rejoin there is a second easy/hard section with the hard section being a decent little couple of steep descents (again - not signed when I last visited and easy to miss).
+Where these rejoin there is a second easy/hard section with the hard section being a decent little couple of steep descents (again - not signed when I last visited and very easy to miss).

 From there, it's just a case of follow the single trail to the bottom of the loop and enjoy the skills of those that built the trail.